jerometerry/potassium/README.md

     e.Publish(0);
 ```

-**BehaviorPublisher** - BehaviorPublisher is a Behavior that can be published
+**BehaviorPublisher** - BehaviorPublisher is a Behavior that that exposes a Publish method, allowing callers to publish values to it's subscribers.

 Here's an example of constructing a BehaviorPublisher with an initial value of zero, and publishing a new value of one,  after some operations that register subscribers.
 ```